hangloos/recipes-manager-rails-assessment/spec.md

 Recipe Manager

 1. Have at least one join table.
-This table should have each id from the other tables its joining as well as additional information like content, or permission
+This table should have each id from the other tables its joining as well as additional information like content, or permission - x

-2. include validations in your models to make sure all information needed it inputted.
+2. include validations in your models to make sure all information needed it inputted.- x

 3. Scope method.
 So like a method giving us the overdue tasks.
-Use these methods to display different information. ** cooked a recipe changes the status. show all that have cooked . show all that havent cooked. show rating for that recipe.
+Use these methods to display different information. ** cooked a recipe changes the status. show all that have cooked . show all that havent cooked. show rating for that recipe. - x

 4. Nested form with a custom attribute writer. this is initiated in our strong params. could use the accepts_nested_attributes_for method.

-5. devise authentication
+5. devise authentication - x

-6. faceboook login capability
+6. faceboook login capability - x

-7. nested resources. profiles/1/pictures/new. being able to create an item from inside another.
+7. nested resources. profiles/1/pictures/new. being able to create an item from inside another. - x

 8. display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.
-Make sure to include those 3 sentences in the layout application for this.
+Make sure to include those 3 sentences in the layout application for this. - x

 9. DRY!!
-Don’t repeat. all logic in controllers is methods in your models. use partials in views.
+Don’t repeat. all logic in controllers is methods in your models. use partials in views. - x